PennyLaneAI/pennylane/doc/development/adding_templates.rst

 correct template type.

-1. **Add the template** by adding a new file ``my_new_template.py`` to the correct ``templates/<templ_type>/`` subdirectory, which contains your new template.
+1. **Add the template** by adding a new file ``my_new_template.py`` to the correct ``templates/<templ_type>/`` subdirectory.
+The file contains your new template, which is a function that defines a sequence of quantum gates (without measurements).
    For example, this is a very basic template applying an ``qml.RX`` gate to each wire:

    .. code-block:: python